WilsonZheng/AWS-Serverless-Web-API/README.md

 7. To run the function (test it locallly): "serverless invoke local --function getWeather"
 8. Setup aws provider credentials, follow this link (do the "Using AWS profiles" option): https://serverless.com/framework/docs/providers/aws/guide/credentials/

+(or when you have multiple aws credentials, use command like "serverless deploy --aws-profile personal" to deploy, "personal" is aws profile name)
 9. If step 7 returns response, something like

         {